-In order to correlate core and log information accurately with the seismic data, a time-depth curve was constructed for each site (Fig. F11).
-These curves were obtained by integrating velocity data from sonic logs and shipboard velocity measurements and by calibrating these curves with results from check-shot surveys when they were available (Sites 1194, 1195, and 1196).
-For the remaining sites, tie points were defined that link prominent high-amplitude reflections to unique horizons in the cores.
+In order to correlate core and log information accurately with the seismic data, a time-depth curve was constructed for each site (Fig. F10).
+These curves were obtained by integrating velocity data from sonic logs and shipboard velocity measurements and by calibrating these curves with results from check-shot surveys.
+Check-shot surveys could only be performed at Sites 1194, 1195, and 1196.
+For the remaining sites, virtual check shots were defined that link prominent high-amplitude reflections to unique horizons in the cores.
 These horizons are usually hardgrounds or exposure surfaces at megasequence boundaries.
-Near the bottom of the drill holes, the basement reflection was used as a tie point to fix the critical lower part of the time-depth curve.
-Variations in the slopes of the time-depth curve reflect the high sonic velocities in the platform sediments (Sites 1193, 1196, and 1199), the medium velocities in the proximal slope sections (Sites 1194, 1197, and 1198) and the lowest velocities in the most distal locations (Sites 1192 and 1195) (Fig. F11).
-Time-depth curves, combined with the age model curves (Fig. F12), were used to assign chronostratigraphic datums to the seismic sequence boundaries at each site, which then can be compared across the transect (Fig. F13).
+Near the bottom of the drill holes, the basement reflection was used as a fixed point to tie the critical lower part of the time-depth curve.
+Variations in the slopes of the timedepth curve reflect the high velocities in the platform sections (Sites 1193, 1196, and 1199), the medium velocities in the proximal slope sections (Sites 1194, 1197, and 1198) and the lowest velocities in the most distal locations (Sites 1192 and 1195) (Fig. F10).
+Time-depth curves, combined with the age model curves (Fig. F11), were used to assign chronostratigraphic datums to the seismic sequence boundaries at each site, which then can be compared across the transect (Fig. F12A, F12B).
 The age models are mostly based on core catcher analyses and therefore have limited depth resolution.
 An overall good match between the ages of the sequence boundaries at the different sites, within limits of seismic and shipboard biostratigraphic resolution, confirms the concept of seismic stratigraphic correlations, in which seismic reflections have a chronostratigraphic significance.
 Age differences at boundaries between sites may be reduced once a more refined chronostratigraphy is established postcruise.
 The following sections discuss the major findings for each of the megasequences.
-The ages and depths of seismic megasequence boundaries, as well as lithologic unit boundaries at each site are plotted in Figure F13.
+The ages and depths of seismic megasequence boundaries as well as lithologic unit boundaries at each site are plotted in Figure F12A and F12B.